 This course is designed for majors in Real Estate, both undergraduate and MBA, but also is open to finance-oriented students who wish a deeper analysis of real estate investment analysis issues than is offered in REAL/FNCE 209 or 721.
-The course presumes knowledge of real estate finance at a level taught in REAL/FNCE 209 and 721, and the prerequisite will be enforced.
+The course presumes knowledge of real estate finance at a level taught in REAL/FNCE 209 and 721.

-The class will contain a mixture of standard lectures, guest speakers, and case discussions.
+The class will contain a mixture of lectures, guest speakers, and case discussions.
 Topics covered will span the real estate equity and debt markets, both public and private.
-The bulk of the course focuses on commercial or income-producing real estate, but we will spend some time studying the housing markets.
+The course focuses on commercial or income-producing real estate.
+Students interested in a course on housing should see REAL 208/708.

 Grading will be based on five assignments that will constitute 90% of your final grade.
 There are four longer cases and one shorter case.
 Case #3 constitutes 10% of your grade.
 The other four cases each constitute 20% of your grade.
 The remaining 10% of your grade will be determined by class participation.
 All assignment due dates are listed in the syllabus.
 Late submissions will not be accepted because all assignments will be discussed in class on the day they are due.
 In addition, students are expected to come to class prepared to discuss and critique material in lectures and presentations.
 Hence, the 10% weighting for class participation in grading.